terminusdb/terminusdb-tutorials/getting_started/python-client/lesson_4.md

 )
 ```

-All is ready, let's put `ethan` into the database.
-To prove `update_document` will also work, we will use it to insert `ethan`:
+We're ready, let's put `ethan` into the database.
+To prove `update_document` works, we will use it to insert `ethan`:

 ```python
 client.update_document(ethan, commit_msg="Adding Ethan")